elastic/elastic-agent/README.md

 Running a shorthand `make deploy_local` in `testing/environments/cloud` will build Agent, tag the docker image correctly, push it to the repository and deploy to Elastic Cloud.

+SNAPSHOT images are used by default.
+To use non-snapshot image specify `SNAPSHOT=false` explicitly.

 ## Updating dependencies/PRs
 Even though we prefer `mage` to our automation, we still have some rules implemented on our `Makefile` as well as CI will use the